PagerBuddy/Server/README.md

    Required parameters (have a look in the [wiki](https://github.com/PagerBuddy/Server/wiki/Configuration) for detailed descriptions and advice):
    * DATABASE_URL (e.g. retrieved from ElephantSQL)

+3.b.
+Setup Firebase app (see wiki for further details) and add a service account for Firebase Admin SDK (project settings -> Service accounts -> Firebase Admin SDK).
+You will get a .json file with the credentials.
+Add them to this project as firebase_credentials.json.

 4. Install dependencies
    ```